jglovier/jglovier.github.io/principles/index.md

 - Invite others to be stakeholders and empower them to take ownership.
 - Don't tell people what to do and what not to do.
   - Good managers empower people to do what they want to do, and seek to understand why people want to do the things they don't think they should be doing.
-- Lead others to conclusions they can make themselves, rather than just telling them what to do or giving them the answer.
 - Be flexible and always lean in the direction that favors unblocking, empowering, iteration, and exploration – except in critical outcome situations, where you should lean in the direction of wisdom and away from unreasonable risk.
 - Listen to your team and be open to their perspectives.
 They need that space, and you need their perspectives.
 - Help your team achieve their goals.
 Be their biggest champion in the organization.